 Security breach reports are categorised

-Before diving further into the five most common GDPR breaches, let’s take a step back and consider what the statistic is actually made up of.
+Before diving further into the ten most common GDPR breaches, let’s take a step back and consider what the statistic is actually made up of.
 When the Data Protection Authority receives a report of a security breach, they categorise the report based on what took place in the incident.
-The report can be put into one or many categories based on the incident, and there is also an “other” category for incidents that don’t fit into the standard categories.
+The report can be put into one or many categories based on the incident, and there is also an “other” and "unknown" category for incidents that don’t fit into the standard categories.
 The categorisation looks like this:

 Do you want to see what else is reported? check out the Data Protection Authority here.